 - Table tennis

-- Exploring the 14 acres of native bush and nature walks that surrounds the park.
+- Exploring the 14 acres of native bush and nature walks that surround the park.
 Building dens or net fishing in the stream.

 - Play sports and plan activities on the large grassed areas